 The Ultimate Road Trip Planner is your all-in-one resource to help you plan a road trip and enjoy the journey.

-You’re planning a road trip, and in the romanticized vision in your head you jump in the car and GO.
-The windows are down, the radio’s up, and you shout “see ya’ when I see ya'” to the neighbors as you head off towards the horizon, not a care in the world.
+When you’re thinking of going on a road trip, it can be tempting to think you can simply jump in the car and GO.
+There’s a romanticized vision: the windows are down, the radio’s up, and you shout “see ya’ when I see ya'” to the neighbors as you head off towards the horizon, not a care in the world.

 Ultimate Road Trip Planner

 There may be affiliate links in this post, which means we may get a small commission.
 It’s at no extra cost to you and helps keep TLT free.
 Everybody wins!

 When you’re getting ready to hit the road, there are a few things you should take care of before you leave.
 These simple steps will take any worry off your mind so you can truly enjoy your road trip.

 Before you leave let someone know that you’ll be gone and for how long.
 Even better if he or she can check in on your home every now and then, just to make sure the place doesn’t seem like it’s empty, even if it is.

 Whether you’ve got a smart home, a digital timer, or just an old fashioned dial timer (what we have), setting the lights to turn on and off according to your regular pattern also keeps your home from seeming empty.
 This is particularly important when the days grow shorter.

 If you’re going to be gone longer than a few days be sure to put your regular deliveries on hold.
 For one thing, if your letter carrier has to jam in this week’s circulars on top of last week’s they’ll be none too happy.